 Contains nuts, dairy, and gluten.

-Order anytime between now and Sunday at 1pm for pickup between 3pm and 7pm on Sunday, October 25th.
+Order anytime between now and Sunday at 1pm for contactless pickup between 3pm and 7pm on Sunday, November 8th.